-Children’s Emergency Medicine and Trauma Center is the only Level I Pediatric Trauma Center in the Washington, D.C., metropolitan area, as verified by the American College of Surgeons.
-The only freestanding children’s hospital in the area, Children’s National Health System serves as the regional referral center for pediatric emergencies.
+The Emergency Medicine and Trauma Center at Children’s National is the only Level I Pediatric Trauma Center in the Washington, D.C., metropolitan area, as verified by the American College of Surgeons.
+As the only freestanding children’s hospital in the area, Children’s National serves as the regional referral center for pediatric emergencies.

 Emergency Care for Kids